 - Summer Term

 Application Deadline: April 1st of each year (for application and all supporting materials)

 What are the application requirements?

-Applicants for the LLM degree must possess a Bachelor’s degree and a primary degree in law (JD or LLB) and at least three years of experience in business or law.
-LLM applicants must submit: a resume, transcripts from all colleges or universities attended, a personal statement, and one letter of recommendation.
+Applicants for the MJ degree must possess a Bachelor’s degree and at least two years of relevant professional work experience.
+MJ applicants must submit: a resume, transcripts from all colleges or universities attended, a personal statement, and one letter of recommendation.
 No entrance examination is required.
 Please review the detailed application instructions here.